History of Minnesota: Civil War

-When news broke in 1861 that Fort Sumter had been fired on, Gov. Ramsey happened to be in Washington D.C. and rushed to give President Abraham Lincoln Minnesota's support, being the first Union governor to do so.
+When news broke in 1861 that Fort Sumter had been fired on, Gov. Ramsey happened to be in Washington, D.C., and rushed to the White House to give President Abraham Lincoln Minnesota's support, being the first Union governor to do so.
 The soldiers of the 1st Minnesota Infantry Regiment were the first soldiers offered to fight for the Union Army.
 Minnesota had more than 24,000 troops serve in the Civil War, about one-seventh of the state's population in 1860.
 Nearly 3,000 lost their lives to battlefield wounds or disease.

 The 1st Minnesota changed the course of the decisive Battle of Gettysburg.
 Desperate to make time for reinforcements to arrive, on Gettysburg's second day, July 2, 1863, General Winfield Scott Hancock sent the 262 members of 1st Minnesota to halt a Confederate assault.
 They succeeded in capturing a Confederate flag and held the line for the Union, but all but 47 of them were killed, wounded, or captured.
 The regiment lost 17 more facing Pickett's Charge to end the battle the next day.
 Lt.
 Col. William F. Fox wrote that "the percentage of loss in the First Minnesota, Gibbon's Division [is] without an equal in the records of modern warfare".
 Explaining his role in ordering the First Minnesota in, Hancock is quoted, "There is no more gallant deed recorded in history ..."

 By the end of the war, Minnesota had raised 11 regiments of infantry, two sharpshooter units, and some cavalry and artillery.